 Pool Operator Class

 This course prepares the student to take and pass the State of Maryland Health Department Examination to become a certified swimming pool operator.
-Upon completion of the course and passing a required examination with a grade of 75 percent or better.
+Upon completion of the course and passing a required examination with a grade of 75 percent or better, the student’s records will be submitted to receive certification as a public pool/spa operator.
 Fee includes text, which is written by the course provider Aquatic Training Services.
 You must be at least 16 years old to register for this course.